 To switch between the dual rear camera and selfie camera, just tap the Camera Switch app in the top right corner.
 Sadly, when you tap the Portrait button when using the selfie camera, the camera app switches back to the main camera.
 Uhhh, ugh!

 Is that a bug or did Essential decide that Portrait Mode in the selfie camera was a joke?

 Anyway, here are a few sample photos for your delight.

-Essential PH-1 Selfie Camera:
+Essential PH-1 Review: Selfie Camera

-Essential PH-1 Main camera samples:
+Essential PH-1 Review: Main camera samples

 Methinks the camera is superb for landscape photos but crappy with Portrait/Bokeh, especially in low light situations.
 I look so old in this Portrait photo!
 Ugh!
 Please, I look much younger than what you see in that picture.
 LOL.
 Your verdict?

 Essential PH-1 Performance